 - What are the formats and schemas for the key and value?

 - How to easily test and debug for the Kafka consumer (or producer) without an existing producer (or vice versa)?

 To solve these challenges, we are excited to announce that we are adding support for Kafka as another “API type” on RapidAPI Marketplace and RapidAPI Enterprise Hub.
 At RapidAPI our mission is to empower developers to create transformative software applications – thus we see Kafka services as another important “API type” for development teams.
-With Kafka APIs on RapidAPI, API providers can make Kafka topics and metadata discoverable, and developers can discover Kafka topics, explore topic schemas and configuration, as well as consume and produce records from a browser.
+With Kafka APIs on RapidAPI, API providers can make Kafka topics and metadata discoverable.
+Developers can discover Kafka topics, explore topic schemas and configuration, and consume and produce records from a browser.

 Getting Started with Kafka APIs on RapidAPI

 You can now publish Kafka APIs to RapidAPI Marketplace and RapidAPI Enterprise Hub by specifying one or more bootstrap server host:port pairs, authentication information (if needed), and schema registry information.
 Just like REST and GraphQL APIs on RapidAPI, Kafka APIs allow you to add markdown Docs, Spotlights, and Tutorials.
 See our public documentation on publishing Kafka APIs here for more information.

 API providers can now publish Kafka topics, schemas and configurations to RapidAPI Marketplace and RapidAPI Enterprise Hub using the new Kafka API type.